-- D. Data Management and Quality Control Center: Describe effort (and estimated time) required of DMAQC staff.
-Specifically: - i.
-Will the DMAQC be involved in data collection, tracking, or preparation of forms or software?
-(Note that if these tasks will be completed by the Ancillary Study, a data file must be sent to the DMAQC.
-The ancillary consent forms must include permission from participants for this data transfer and for the data to be used in LIFE publications) - ii.
-Will data analyses be done by analysts at the DMAQC? - iii. iii.
-Are any subgroup analyses (e.g. by baseline SPPB level) planned?
-If yes, please specify the subgroup analyses proposed.
+- D. Administrative Coordinating Center: Describe effort (and estimated time) required of Coordinating Center staff.
+Specifically: - Will the Coordinating Center be involved in data collection, tracking, or preparation of forms or software?
+(Note that if these tasks will be completed by the Ancillary Study, a data file must be sent to the Coordinating Center.) - ii.
+Will data analyses be done by analysts at the Coordinating Center?